paxprose/bot_scraper/README.md

 ## TODO's

-- ~~Only runs once and exits - put it it in a loop w/ some threadsleep behavior so you don't get locked out~~
++ ~~Only runs once and exits - put it it in a loop with some threadsleep behavior so you don't get locked out~~
-  - tossed everything inside of a blocking event loop
+  + tossed everything inside of a blocking event loop
-- Add more than just nvidia's website
++ Add more than just nvidia's website [ bestbuy, newegg, ..?]
+  + started adding some template & configuraiton link stuff for best buy

 ### Notes